A Cuntz-Krieger Uniqueness Theorem for Cuntz-Pimsner Algebras: Concluding Remarks

 We conclude with two questions that are important for extending the work in this paper.

 \textbf{Question 1:} Let $X$ be a $C^*$-correspondence over $A$ with injective left action.
 If $\mathcal{O}_X$ is simple, is it necessary that $X$ satisfies Condition~(S)?

 When $X = X(\Q)$ is the $C^*$-correspondence of a topological quiver $\Q$, we know that $\mathcal{O}_{X(E)} = C^*(\Q)$ simple implies $\Q$ satisfies Condition~(L), which implies $X(\Q)$ satisfies Condition~(S).
 Thus we have an affirmative answer to Question~(1) for $C^*$-correspondences of topological quivers, topological graphs, and graphs.
 If an affirmative answer to Question~(1) is obtained in general, then Condition~(S) is precisely the correct generalization of Condition~(L) for $C^*$-correspondences with injective left action.
+Moreover, an affirmative answer to Question~(1) would provide a converse to Theorem~\ref{simple-sufficient-general-thm}(2), giving necessary and sufficient conditions for the simplicity of the Cuntz-Krieger algebra of any $C^*$-correspondence.

 \textbf{Question 2:} How can Condition~(S) be appropriately modified to obtain a Cuntz-Krieger Uniqueness Theorem for general $C^*$-correspondences whose left action is not necessarily injective?

 As noted in Proposition~\ref{Condition-S-implies-injective-prop}, a $C^*$-correspondence satisfying Condition~(S) necessarily has injective left action.
 It would be desirable to remove the hypothesis of injective left action and obtain an appropriate condition for general $C^*$-correspondences.
 While there are techniques for extending results for $C^*$-correspondences with injective left actions to the general situation (e.g., via the method of ``adding tails" described in \cite{MT}), translating Condition~(S) to the non-injective setting has been complicated and elusive, and we have been unable to apply these techniques in any fruitful way.
 Currently, we are uncertain how to modify Condition~(S) when the left action is not injective.